chronot1995/cl-ssm-demo/README.md

-# Source-Specific Multicast Demo
+# Source Specific Multicast Demo

-Source-Specific Multicast Demo
+Source Specific Multicast Demo

 ### Description

-This will demo Source-Specific Multicast (SSM) on Cumulus Linux
+This will demo Source Specific Multicast (SSM) on Cumulus Linux

 1. First, create a "Cumulus In the Cloud" Reference Topology within Cumulus Air.
 We will be presenting this demo using a subset of the overall cldemo2 topology.